Gateau Saint Honore Recipe

 A Hollow Cream Puff is Key

-It will be a lot easier to fill your cream puffs with pastry cream if they are hollow.
+Filling your cream puffs with pastry cream will be much easier if they are hollow.
 The more hollow the cream puffs are, the more pastry cream they will hold.

 Cream puffs drying out in the oven as it cools down